LoganConnor44/anki-templates/readme.md

 ## JSFiddle

-Feel free to this project in action using this [JSFiddle](https://jsfiddle.net/loganconnor44/Lnu9jm0f/5/).
+Feel free see to this project in action using this [JSFiddle](https://jsfiddle.net/loganconnor44/Lnu9jm0f/5/).

 ## My Personal Cards